 Ways to Make Your Lessons More Memorable (16:48)

 Watch this fun presentation as Graham Shaw leads you through a simple exercise to demonstrate the power of drawing and its impact on memory.
 You will learn that drawing can work better than traditional note-taking because it allows your students to process new information in different ways.

-Do you have other favourites TED Talks that could inspire educators to walk back into the school classroom this year?
+Do you have other favourite TED Talks that could inspire educators to walk back into the school classroom this year?

 Please share your suggestions in the Comments section below.